 Another sign of developing PAD?
 Feeling a heaviness in your chest while you walk up the stairs.
 Of course, plenty of people feel winded when climbing multiple flights of stairs, but if you start to have problems after just a few steps, you should consider this a troubling warning sign.

-• Slow-healing leg wounds: Injuries need oxygen to heal, but narrowed or blocked arteries make it hard for healing oxygen to reach those wounds.
+If you have PAD, you may also experience other symptoms.
+Your wounds may heal slowly, because injuries need oxygen to heal, but narrowed or blocked arteries make it hard for healing oxygen to reach those wounds.

-• Loss of leg hair: Your hair follicles are nourished by blood flow; they die without a proper supply, causing your hair to fall out.
+Finally, you may notice a loss of leg hair: Your hair follicles are nourished by blood flow; they die without a proper supply, causing your hair to fall out.
 Because of this, loss of hair (especially below the knees) is an easy way to spot PAD.

 Smokers risk of developing or worsening their case of PAD is about four times higher than that of non-smokers, but don’t panic yet: by quitting smoking, you can greatly reduce your risk of PAD, heart attack, stroke and/or aneurysm (burst blood clot).
 Snubbing out this bad habit will also have positive effects in a number of different ways in regards to your overall health, so there is no reason not to quit!